 - ASSEMBLY REQUIRED: Easy-to-follow instructions and hardware included….

-If you don’t have a closet, don’t worry – you still don’t need that changing table/dresser in the room!
+If you don’t have a closet, don’t worry – you still don’t need that big dresser in the room!

-The wardrobe above has pegs on the side for hanging coats, an acrylic mirror on the other side that won’t shatter, a pole for hanging shirts or dresses, space for shoes, and several other shelves for pants, pajamas, socks, and underwear.
-Just get a few fabric bins to add to the shelves!
+The wardrobe above has an acrylic mirror on the far side that won’t shatter, a pole for hanging shirts or dresses, space for shoes, and shelves with bins for pants, pajamas, socks, and underwear.

 Making Room to Move

-So how do you set up a Montessori toddler bedroom in a way that allows your child room to move around and play?
+So how do you set up a Montessori bedroom in a way that allows your child room to move around and play?
 Even in the smallest of rooms, it’s fairly simple.
-Just keep a space free of furniture and clutter, even if it’s a small perimeter among all of the furniture (of which you’ll need very little – but we’ll go over those details next).
+Just keep a space free of furniture and clutter, even if it’s a small perimeter among all of the furniture (of which you’ll need very little).

-This faux-fur rug from Target has a 3-foot diameter and soft, plushy feel.
-It would work perfectly in front of your toddler’s toy shelves or bins as a safe space for playtime and would fit even in the smallest of toddler bedrooms.
+This faux-fur rug has a 3-foot diameter and soft, plushy feel.
+It works perfectly in front of your toddler’s toy shelves or bins as a safe space for playtime and would fit even in the smallest of toddler bedrooms.

-A Montessori toddler bedroom layout doesn’t have to be set in a particular grid pattern or “feng shui” style.
-When it comes to how to organize a toddler room in Montessori style, as long as everything follows the guidelines for the aesthetics and is reachable for your toddler, you’re doing fine.
+A Montessori toddler room layout doesn’t have to be set in a particular grid pattern or “feng shui” style.
+When it comes to positioning, as long as everything follows the guidelines for the aesthetics and is reachable for your toddler, you’re doing fine.
 You just need to incorporate the basics in whatever way they work for the room you have available.

-Here are some Montessori toddler room setup pictures to give you some ideas!
+Here are some Montessori toddler room designs to give you some ideas!

 The Indoor Tent for Toddlers

 You may have noticed a lot of Montessori toddler rooms have an indoor tent!
-My daughter has an indoor tent herself, but her room isn’t big enough to accommodate it, so we keep it in the basement (along with all the other “oversized” toys).
+My daughter had an indoor tent herself, but her room wasn’t big enough to accommodate it, so we kept it in the basement (along with all the other “oversized” toys).
 If you can fit one in, though, they can be an excellent addition to a toddler room.
-They provide a cozy space that may be more enticing for naps or bedtimes (read: keeping them in their own room).
+They provide a cozy space that may be more enticing for naps or bedtime (translation: keeping them in their own room).
 It’s also a great spot for them to curl up with a book as they get older.

-This teepee sold at Walmart is an excellent choice for a Montessori toddler room – the structure is made of natural pine wood with a white covering for a fresh, clean look.
+This teepee tent is an excellent choice for a Montessori toddler room – the structure is made of natural pine wood with a beige covering for a neutral, clean look.

 Montessori Toys

-Rotating toys adds yet another benefit: your toddler will constantly have new, exciting things in their bedroom to interact with (even if they’re several months old).
+Rotating toys adds yet another benefit: your toddler will constantly have new, exciting things in their bedroom to interact with (even if the toys are several months old).

-Also, make sure to fill your Montessori toddler room with books.
-(You may not consider them a toy, but for a toddler, that’s pretty much how they’ll be used for a while.)
-Board books are best at this age; while not indestructible, they can’t be torn and will have a much longer read life than paper pages.
+Also, make sure to fill your toddler’s room with books.
+You may not consider them a toy, but for a toddler, that’s pretty much how they’ll be used for a while.
+Board books are best at this age; while not indestructible, they can’t be torn and will have a much longer life than paper pages.
+The ones below were my kids’ favorites!

-We’ve already discussed two pieces of furniture ideal for a Montessori toddler room: the floor bed and the mini wardrobe.
+We’ve already discussed two pieces of furniture ideal for a Montessori bedroom: the floor bed and the mini wardrobe.
 And really, that’s all you need.
 But there’s probably a couple more things you’ll want if you have space.

-Keep in mind that you’re working on scaling everything down, both so it’s on your toddler’s level and so your child isn’t overwhelmed by the contents of the room.
+Keep in mind that you’re working on scaling everything down so that it’s on your toddler’s level and doesn’t overwhelm them with excess.
 You should also pay attention to smaller details from your toddler’s perspective.
 Will the knobs and handles on the wardrobes be easy for small hands to pull on?
 Is it worth hanging that expensive piece of artwork up high so your toddler can’t reach it if they can’t even really see it properly?
 Stick to durable, affordable items for the time being.

 With that in mind, here are a couple more furniture pieces I recommend for a Montessori toddler room.